April 11, 2015

 For the last game of the regular season, HNIC included me in their intro with Scott Oake asking me a few questions about my trip.

 There was a special guitar presentation of O Canada by Gordie Johnson of Big Sugar.
 Very cool, and the fans loved it!
 I also took a few pictures of the banners in the building.

-For this game, I missed most of the first period, as I was being prepared for a surprise (and overwhelming) presentation by Molson Canadian.
+For this game, I missed most of the first period, as I was being prepared for a surprise presentation by Molson Canadian.
 I knew something was up when I ran into Wendel Clark, who was involved in this special presentation.
-As for the presentation, Molson’s presented a cheque (on my behalf) to Make-A-Wish for $6,500.00, and in addition, an “Anything For Hockey” beer fridge commemorating my trip.
+Molson’s presented a cheque (on my behalf) to Make-A-Wish for $6,500.00, and in addition, a “Anything For Hockey” beer fridge commemorating my trip.
 Wow is all I can say!
 And “wow” is all I can say about Alex Forani from Maple Leafs Sports & Entertainment.
 She greeted me at the morning skate at 10:30 a.m., and Alex made my day an incredible experience!
 Thanks Alex!